The Ultimate Guide to Creating Homework Space for a Child

 First thing’s first: Parents need to decide whether they want their children to do the homework in their bedroom or study in a public space?
 Though it’s completely a parent’s choice, maintaining a balance for oversight with potential distractions in any room is required.
 No matter where you decide to make your child sit for the homework, you are the only one to choose a spot that’s quiet and out of the way of household foot traffic.

 The child’s homework desk or household study area should also have some tools to help them stay organized and focused.
-For example, if you consider using a “working clock” and mark to show how long a task should take if you put a weekly printable planner to help your child visualize how to break large assignments into more manageable pieces- these small activities will surely help them go a long way.
+For example, if you consider using a “working clock” and a mark to show how long a task should take, or if you use a weekly printable planner to help your child visualize how to break large assignments into more manageable pieces, these small activities will surely help them go a long way.
 A pack of notes to be addressed later can also help kids with attention deficit disorders stay on task.
-Parents can turn any corner of their house into an organized homework space for their child to enjoy with some attention to detail.
+Parents can turn any corner of their house into an organized homework space for their children to enjoy with some attention to detail.
 When they have everything they need in one place and a consistent routine to follow, getting started on assignments gets much better.

 Ideally, the children’s work surface should be about waist-height.
 So that when they sit down, they are able to rest their elbow on the table without hunching up their shoulders.
 They should be able to put their feet flat on the floor.
 If their chair isn’t the right height, have them sit on a pillow or tuck a shoebox under their feet to help them reach the floor.
 If required, you can slip a rolled-up blanket behind their back to keep it from getting sore.
 Do you have a computer?
 That’s okay!
 All you can do is position the monitor about 18-30″ away and get them an anti-glare screen to help them keep their eyes fresh.